cymourad/diy-ventilator/prototypes/fourth_iteration/README.md

 > Q [L/min] = Vt / (inhale period)

 ## Oxygen blending
 Nazmy made it clear that it is better to blend at a high pressure.
-It also became clear after some research that most belnders ($300 - $800) are designed for the 40-50 psi range, which is conviently the pressure coming out of an Oxygen tank.
+It also became clear after some research that most belnders (like [this Maxtec one](https://www.tristatebiomedical.com/store/p160/Maxtec_MaxFLO2_Mini_Air_%2F_Oxygen_Mixer.html)) are designed for the 40-50 psi range, which is conviently the pressure coming out of an Oxygen tank.
 Omitting much discussion, we decided that using a ready made blender and an air compressor might be the sweet spot between precision and safety vs cost.
 The final concern we had was running this compressor on a battery for 3 hours in case power goes out.
 Nazmy is looking into this tonight.
 Meanwhile, Hani was looking into using the venturi principle instead on a standard compressor and belnder.
 We will design the venturi and some seious control logic with some regulaor solenoids.
 This design would be so much cheaper (but maybe harder for an average person to assemble).
 Main problem with this design is it must supply a minimum FiO2 of 40%.
+*Update*: Nazmy found [this medical grade compressor](https://www.healthproductsforyou.com/p-precision-medical-easyair-pressure-compressor.html).
+It should get the job (50 psi , min flow of 13 lpm, and great safety) down and it runs on only 0.2 hp (so we can run it on a battery for 3 hours).

 ## Humidifier
 Also giving the summary of long dicussions here.
 Using a simple atomizer will not give us enough control over humidity.
 We generally want 55% humidity.
 I looked into HMEs because they seem easy and cheap.
-Nazmy is designing smth and we'll talk tomorrow.
+*Update*: Even tho HMEs seem like an easy fix, they can only last for a few hours.
+It turns out they are usually used in surgeries.
+I think we can build our humidifer and test it.
+If it does not work as expected, we can have HMEs as plan B and pray the users will have access to them.